Budibase/website/content/blog/updates/pricing-v3.md

+### Do you offer discounts to non-profits

+We are happy to offer a 20% discount to non-profits across all paid plans.
+To get a quote specific to your use case, please [get in touch with our sales team](https://budibase.com/contact).

+---

 ### I already have a Budibase account.
 What’s changing for me?

 If you created a Budibase account before the 28th of November, 2023, and have updated to the latest version of Budibase, here’s what has changed for you, broken down by plan type: